-All key servers are replicated daily to Disk arrays in a remote server room on site, and weekly to tapes, which are taken off site.
+All key servers are replicated daily to disk arrays in a remote server room on site, and weekly to tapes.
 See Backup Procedure Documentation for further details.

 In the event of loss of server room a temporary location will be nominated and servers reconstructed using appropriate hardware and backup tapes.
 See 6.4.1 for temporary relocation outside the college.